opengauss-mirror/docs/content/en/docs/Toolreference/gs_restore.md

 -   -C, --create

-    Creates the database before importing data to it. \(When this parameter is used, the database specified by  **-d**  is used to issue the initial  **CREATE DATABASE**  command.
-All data is imported to the created database.\)
+    Before importing to the database, CREATE DATABASE will be used to create the database (after specifying this option, the database specified by **-d** is only used to execute the CREATE DATABASE command, and all data will be imported into the created database).

 -   -e, --exit-on-error